 Katie Allen is a Licensed Independent Clinical Social Worker who joined Center for Psychiatric Care in 2016.
 She received her Master's degree in Social Work from the University of North Dakota.
 Katie provides individual psychotherapy, marital and relationship therapy, family therapy, and group therapy.
 Katie utilizes psychodynamic, cognitive behavioral, interpersonal, and strengths based approaches to therapy to help individuals and families to understand and overcome personal struggles.
 Her treatment areas include insight-oriented psychotherapy, anxiety, depression, emotion/mood regulation, interpersonal and relationship problems, family issues, grief/loss, and trauma and abuse.
 Katie is trained in Trauma Focused-Cognitive Behavioral Therapy.
 She has experience in working with adolescents in juvenile justice systems, with military members, and in inpatient and outpatient mental health settings.
-Katie provides psychotherapy services to all ages in Grand Forks and Fargo and also provides services to rural communities via tele-therapy.
-She is currently accepting new patients.
+Katie provides psychotherapy services to all ages and is currently accepting new patients.

 David Bialik, LICSW

 David Bialik is a Licensed Independent Clinical Social Worker and Board-Certified Diplomat in clinical social work.
 He has been with Center for Psychiatric Care since 1999.
 David received his Master of Social Work from the University of Minnesota and has more than 17 years of inpatient and outpatient psychiatric care experience.
 David provides individual psychotherapy, marital and relationship therapy, family therapy, and is an employee assistance program provider.
 He is also trained in Eye Movement Desensitization and Reprocessing (EMDR).